xTheBHox/15418-f18-nonogram/report/report.md

 ![Simple solving.](./simple_solving.png)

 In this example, consider a single line with runs of length four and three.
 By examining the both the leftmost and rightmost arrangements of the runs, it is apparent that in all cases the cells marked in blue will be filled.
-In this case, it is not also uaranteed that the cells in white are unfilled; those cells will still be unknown.
+In this case, it is not also guaranteed that the cells in white are unfilled; those cells will still be unknown.
 However, if the first column of the puzzle is solved and it is determined that the first cell of the row is filled, then there is enough information to completely solve the row.

 Note that many nonograms can be solved by iterated simple solving.
 By repeatedly alternating between applying simple solvers to the rows, and to the columns, more and more cells will be determined until eventually the entire puzzle is solved.

 This iterated simple solving method can be thought of as a single step in which a board is reduced to its most solved form (fewest unknown cells).

 ### Lookahead solving
 For some puzzles, applying simple solving alone is not enough to find a solution.
 It is possible to get to a state where no additional cells can be determined from the known information.
 In this case, it is necessary to make a guess about an unknown cell.
 The process is relatively simple: a guess is made, and then the board is solved with the guess assumed to be true.
 There are then three possibilities:

 1) A valid solution is found, in which case the guess was correct.